-The Company is an exploration and development stage natural resource royalty company engaged in the evaluation, acquisition, exploration and development of natural resource projects and royalties.
+The Company is a royalty investment company that generates its revenue by selling mineral properties to mining companies while retaining a long-term royalty that pays royalty income over the life of the mine.
 The Company is currently focused on purchasing royalties and selling its gold projects, with the potential to generate royalties, in the United States and Canada.